hackerschoice/thc-tesla-powerwall2-hack/README.md

 The Neurio energy meter is the W1 module.
 It connects to the SBC via WiFi.

-RS-485 is used to communicate between the SBC and the Powerwalls.
-Up to 10 Powerwalls can be connected to a single GW (daisy-chain).
+RS-485 is used to communicate between the SBC and the battery.
+Up to 10 batteries can be connected to a single GW (daisy-chain).

 The research is based on GUI firmware *1.10.2* and internal firmware *Tesla-0.0.7*